gokhaleshreyas/SRCNN_TensorFlow/README.md

 ## Work To  Be done

 1. There are some issues regarding the '9-3-5' and '9-5-5' filters when cross validating and testing the results of the trained network.
 2. For 'rgb' channels, the PSNR goes upto 14 dB and then drops down eventually (For the default and some changed values of hyperparameters).
-That thing needs to be fixed.
+That is to be rectified.

 ## References